By Meghan Yuri Young

 MYY: I love this concept of meeting people where they’re at.
 Since you mentioned Luminato is starting to spread outside of the downtown core, what might that look like in the future?

-NC: Well, I can’t really tell you all of our plans for next year, but we will be touring work within the region.
+NC: Well, I can’t really tell you all of our plans, but we will be touring work within the region.
 So, for instance, if we bring in an international artist, maybe we play one night or weekend downtown and another weekend in Mississauga.
-In fact, All in Good Time, a ritual for lost ceremonies, is happening in Brampton and Vaughan.

 MYY: Speaking about the future has me thinking about the past.
 Luminato was created in response to SARS, and now, we’re slowly emerging from another pandemic.
-You mentioned that one theme is climate change, but I also feel like there’s a bit of poetry in how Luminato started and what it represents this year.
+You mentioned that one theme is climate change, but I also feel like there’s a bit of poetry in how Luminato started and what it represents.

 NC: I think it’s weird, to be completely honest.
 It’s just weird that we get to be pandemic recovery workers for the second time.
 I hope that’s not a recurring theme over the next 20 to 30 years into the future.
 But it also feels like it’s a responsibility, right?
 It feels like that was the very beginning of the festival, and so, we have to take on that part of why we’re here.
 To bring people together is to bring joy.